JockLawrie/SpineBasedRecordLinkage.jl/README.md

 ## Constructing a spine

-## Methodology
+## Interrogating the results

-3. An entity is identified by a set of fields.
-For example, a person can be identified by his/her name, birth date, address, etc.

-4. An entity's identifying information may change over time, though the entity remains the same.
-For example, a person may change his/her address.

-5. Records that specify the entities of interest are stored in a table in which:
-   - Each row represents an entity for a specified time period.
-   - The schema is defined using the `Schemata.jl` package.
-   - The required columns are: `recordid`, `entityid`, `recordstartdate`
-   - There are other columns that identify an entity, such as name, birth date, etc.
-   - Entities can have multiple records.
-   - Entities with multiple records will have the same `entityid`.
-   - Therefore the primary key of the table is [`entityid`, `recordstartdate`]
-   - This package sets `recordid = base64encode(hash(vals...))"`, where vals are the values of all columns other than `entityid` and `recordstartdate`.

-config specifies locations of linkmaps. if the linkmap files don't exist, the package will init them. linkmaps are never overwritten.
-This forces the user to remove the linkmaps manually if s/he wants to overwrite them.

-When writing output, create a new directory using the run's timestamp.
-Do not overwrite any input!

-- Tips for users:
+## Tips for users

+- The spine is currently required to fit into memory, though the tables to be linked to the spine can be arbitrarily large.
+  For example, the package has been tested with files up to 60 million records.
+- For performance this package only compares string values.
+  Therefore it is important that data be formatted correctly before linkage, and before spine construction if you don't already have a spine.
+  For example, dates should have a common format in all tables, invalid values should be removed, etc.
+  Using the [Schemata.jl](https://github.com/JockLawrie/Schemata.jl) package is strongly recommended for this purpose, as it is easy to use and you can reuse the schema files for spine construction and linkage.
-  - When specifying the project name in the config, make it recognisable, such as rq452.
+- When specifying the project name in the config, make it easily recognisable.
-  - For each data table, if last_updated column exists, include it in the primary key.
+- For each data table, if a `last_updated` column exists, include it in the primary key.
-  - Governance (i.e., versioning) of the spine and the input data tables is the responsibility of the user.
+- Governance (i.e., versioning) of the input tables is the responsibility of the user.
   - It is out of the scope of the linkage engine.
   - Users must ensure that the spine and data used in a linkage run is preserved without any changes.
 Otherwise the linkage run may not be reproducible.

-2. A persistent linkage map is initialised.
-   Each row defines a match between a record in the `Person` table and a record in another table of interest.
-   - The columns are: `tablename`, `tablerecordid`, `personrecordid`.
-   - Note that this table implicitly defines matches between records of different tables of interest.
-     That is, 2 records from different tables that link to the same record in the `Person` table are implicitly matched.
-   - The linkage map also avoids the need to rerun the linkage algorithm on historical data, thus yielding faster linkage on new data.

-3. Ensure that each table to be linked to the `Person` table has a `recordid` column with unique values and no missing values.

-4. A linkage pipeline has the following stages:
-   - Pre-processing: Transforming the input data into the standardised formats present in the `Person` table.
-   - Linkage:        For each table in your data set, try to match each record to a record in the `Person` table.
-The results are recorded in the linkage map.
-   - Reporting:      Summarise the results of the linkage run, including how many records were matched and how.

-5. The `linkage` stage consists of an ordered sequence of _linkage passes_.
-   Each linkage pass specifies:
-   - The name of the table to be linked.
-   - The set of columns on which both records in a matched pair must match exactly.
-   - A set of fuzzy match criteria.

-   Note that multiple linkage passes can be made against the same table.
-For example, you can match on name and birth date, then on name and address.

-6. Each fuzzy match criterion must specify:
-   - The pair of columns being compared (1 in the data table and 1 in the `Person` table).
-   - A distance metric, which quantifies how "close" the pair of values is.
-   - A threshold, below which the pair of values is considered sufficiently close.

-7. If no fuzzy matching criteria are specified then a record can only be linked to the `Person` table if there is exactly 1 candidate match in the `Person` table.

-8. If fuzzy matching criteria are specified and there are several candidate matches in the `Person` table, then:
-   - For each candidate record an overall distance between it and the data record is calculated.
-     This distance is calculated as the sum of the individual column distances specified by the fuzzy match criteria.
-   - The best candidate is that with the smallest distance from the data record.
-     This is deemed the matching record.